Skip to main content

 • Salt and freshly ground pepper, to taste

-• 2 teaspoons dried and ground New Mexico Hatch Chiles
+• 2 tsp.
+Hatch chiles, dried and ground

-1. Place the eggs in a large pot and add enough cold water to cover the eggs by 1-inch.
-Over high flame, bring the eggs and water to a boil.
+1. Place the eggs in a large pot and add enough cold water to cover the eggs by 1 inch.
+Over high heat, bring the eggs and water to a boil.
 Remove the pot from the heat, cover and let sit for exactly 17 minutes.

-2. Next, transfer the eggs to a bowl of ice water.
+2. Transfer the eggs to a bowl of ice water.
 Bring the water back to a boil.
 Place 6 eggs back into the boiling water and cook for 10 seconds, then return them to the ice water.

 3. Repeat for the other 6 eggs.

-4. When cool, carefully peel the eggs and rinse them.
+4. When cool, carefully peel and rinse the eggs.

 6. Pipe the yolk mixture into the egg white halves.
-Combine ground Hatch Chiles and cayenne pepper and sprinkle over top of the eggs.
+Combine the ground Hatch chiles and cayenne pepper and sprinkle over top of the eggs.
 Place in the refrigerator until ready to serve.

 Hatch Deviled Eggs